Views from the Eiffel Tower

 To the northeast of the tower you will see the Grand Palais (the Grand Palace), a 45-metre high, 200-metre long building whose glass roof is the largest structure of its kind in Europe.

-The stone facades, columns and friezes of the Grand Palais exhibit classical design features, while the intricate metalwork inside is in classic Art Nouveau style.
-The building is composed of three main areas: the Galeries Nationales, the Palais de la Découverte and the Nave.
+The stone facades, columns and friezes of the Grand Palais exhibit classical design features, while the intricate metalwork inside is in the classic Art Nouveau style.
+The building is made up of three main areas: the Galeries Nationales, the Palais de la Découverte and the Nave.

 It is an exhibition hall and a major museum complex built between the Champs Elysées and the Seine River in Paris.
 If you really appreciate architecture, you should look at this glamorous building.